Principal infinity-bundles -- General theory: Overview

 The classification statements for principal and fiber $\infty$-bundles in this article, Theorems \ref{PrincipalInfinityBundleClassification} and \ref{VBundleClassification} are not surprising, they say exactly what one would hope for.
 It is however useful to see how they flow naturally from the abstract axioms of $\infty$-topos theory, and to observe that they immediately imply a series of classical as well as recent theorems as special cases, see Remark \ref{ReferencesOnClassificationOfVBundles}.
 Also the corresponding long exact sequences in (nonabelian) cohomology, Theorem \ref{LongExactSequenceInCohomology}, reproduce classical theorems, see Remark \ref{ReferencesOnLongSequences}.
 Similarly the definition and classification of lifting of principal $\infty$-bundles, Theorem \ref{ExtensionsAndTwistedCohomology}, and of twisted principal $\infty$-bundles in Theorem \ref{ClassificationOfTwistedGEquivariantBundles} flows naturally from the $\infty$-topos theory and yet it immediately implies various constructions and results in the literature as special cases, see Remark \ref{ReferencesOnLiftings} and Remark \ref{ReferencesTwistedBundles}, respectively.
 In particular the notion of nonabelian twisted cohomology itself is elementary in $\infty$-topos theory, Section \ref{TwistedCohomology}, and yet it sheds light on a wealth of applications, see Remark \ref{ReferencesOnTwisted}.

 This should serve to indicate that the theory of (twisted) principal $\infty$-bundles is rich and interesting.
 The present article is intentionally written in general abstraction only, aiming to present the general theory of (twisted) principal $\infty$-bundles as elegantly as possible, true to its roots in abstract higher topos theory.
 We believe that this serves to usefully make transparent the overall picture.
 In the companion article \cite{NSSb} we give a complementary discussion and construct explicit presentations of the structures appearing here that lend themselves to explicit computations.
-Finally in \cite{NSSc} we use the combination of the general abstract formulation and its explicit presentations to discuss a list of interesting examples and applications.